Harry Potter: Hogwarts Mystery: Year 2

-During the school's second year, Rowan and Bill Weasley are attacked by the ice, ending up in the hospital wing.
+During the school's second year, Rowan Khanna and Bill Weasley are attacked by the ice, ending up in the hospital wing.
 The trio recover, open the cursed vault and defeat an ice knight protecting the vault. in the vault, there is a broken wand and a book, both of which belong to Jacob.
 This gives them information on additional vaults on the grounds.